Support from Mind

 - The Mind Infoline can give you information on diagnosis, treatments and types of support.
 They are still open during the holidays, just at slightly different times.
 Call, and if no-one’s there, you can text or email and they’ll get back to you.

-The Mind website also has loads of information on how to survive the Christmas period in the workplace and wrapping up; such as:
+The Mind website also has loads of information on how to survive the Christmas period:

 We hope this helps.